Chief Executive Officer

 Dr. Pietro Supino

-Publisher, Chairman of the Board of Directors, Chairman of the Journalism Committee, Chairman of the Nomination and Compensation Committee, Chairman of the Business Development Committee and Chairman of the Advisory Board for Digital Development
+Publisher and Chairman of the Board of Directors, of the Journalism Committee, of the Nomination and Compensation Committee, of the Business Development Committee and of the Advisory Board for Media Technology and Innovation

 Member of the Nomination and Compensation Committee and of the Business Development Committee

 Martin Kall (CH/D/1961) has been a member of the Board of Directors since April 2013.
-He is Vice Chairman of the Supervisory Board of Frankfurter Allgemeine Zeitung GmbH (FAZ) in Frankfurt am Main and a member of the Supervisory Board of Funke Mediengruppe GmbH & Co.
-KGaA (formerly the WAZ Group) in Essen.
-He is also Chairman of the Shareholders’ Meeting of Verlags-AG Schweizer Bauer in Berne, Chairman of the Board of Directors of Prevanto AG, which specialises in pension fund services, and of the media company Kömedia AG, which is located in Saint Gall.
+He is Chairman of the Board of Directors of pension fund specialist Prevanto AG and Chairman of the Board of Directors of the St. Gallen-based media firm Kömedia AG.
 From April 2002 until December 2012 Martin Kall was CEO of Tamedia.
 Before working for Tamedia, Martin Kall was a member of the Ringier AG Group Management, where he headed both the European Publishing Division and the Swiss Magazines Division.
-From 1989 to 1996 he was with Bertelsmann Group, ultimately as CEO of Bertelsmann Fachinformation GmbH in Munich.
+From 1989 to 1996 he was with Bertelsmann Group, finishing as CEO of Bertelsmann Fachinformation GmbH in Munich.
 In 1989, he earned an MBA from Harvard Business School.
-He completed his studies in history and economics at the University of Freiburg im Breisgau and at the London School of Economics and Political Science in 1987 with a degree in economics (“Diplom-Volkswirt”).
+He completed his studies in history and economics at the University of Freiburg im Breisgau and at the London School of Economics and Political Sciences in 1987 with a master's degree in economics (“Diplom-Volkswirt”).

 Member of the Business Development Committee and of the Journalism Committee

 Pierre Lamunière (CH/1950) has been a member of the Board of Directors since May 2009.
 After completing his studies in the US (MBA Wharton School, University of Pennsylvania) Pierre Lamunière joined Edipresse Group in 1977.
 From 1987, he headed the company as General Manager, and in 1998 he was named Chairman of the Board of Directors and Chief Executive Officer.
 From 1997 to 2002 Pierre Lamunière served on the Board of Directors of Swiss Post.
 He is Chairman of Lamunière Holding SA and its subsidiaries.
 Pierre Lamunière is also a member of the Management Board of the International Federation of the Periodical Press (FIPP) on which he served as Chairman from 2007 to 2009.
-Since March 2008, he has been on the Board of Directors of Banque Cantonal Vaudoise (BCV).
+From March 2008 to 2016, he was on the Board of Directors of Banque Cantonal Vaudoise (BCV).

 Marina de Planta